rccordell/cv/Cordell-CV.md

 ## Invited Lectures and Keynotes

 "What Information Can Historical Newspapers Provide?"
-Marbach-Weimar-Wolfenbüttel Research Association Mid-Term Conference, Theme: "Verschwinden: Engaging with material & medial losses in the archive and library," 14 October 2021 (forthcoming)
+Marbach-Weimar-Wolfenbüttel Research Association Mid-Term Conference, Theme: "Verschwinden: Engaging with material & medial losses in the archive and library," 14 October 2021

 "Novels in the News: The Reprinting of American Fiction in Nineteenth Century Periodicals," with Avery Blankenship, Penn Price Lab in Digital Humanities, University of Pennsylvania, Philadelphia, 5 March 2020